smparker/molecular-blender/README.md

 - draw molecular orbital isosurfaces with .cube files or .molden files

 ## Installation
-There are two basic ways to install Molecular Blender, either through the Blender interface or directly adding it to Blender's internal list of addons.
+There are two basic ways to install Molecular Blender, depending on whether you want to use the optional cython enhanced isosurface routines (highly recommended, if you're drawing isosurfaces at all).

-### Through Blender
+### Using setup.py (cython compatible)
-The simplest way to install would be to download this repository as a zip file.
+The most robust way to install is to use the included `setup.py`:

-Then, navigate to `User Preferences` in Blender and select the `Add-ons` pane.
-Click the `Install from File...` button at the bottom of the panel and select the .zip file of the repository.
-Then activate it in the `Add-ons` window (and hit `Save User Settings` for good measure).
+    cd /path/to/molecular/blender/repo
+    echo '{ "Copy Target" : "/path/to/blender/scripts/addons" }' > conf.json
+    python3 setup.py build --copy

+For this to work, you'll need to use python 3.7 (the same version used in Blender 2.80), and have cython installed for it.

+On Mac OS X, the path for a user supplied addon is

+    /Users/<username>/Library/Application\ Support/Blender/<version>/scripts/addons

+where `<username>` and `<version>` should be replaced with your username and the Blender version you are using.

-### Manual
+### Symlink (no cython)
-You can also add a directory or a symlink directly to the addons folder.
-The recommended way for developers to install Molecular Blender is with a symlink:
+If you are okay with skipping python, you can directly symlink from the python package to the blender scripts directory.
+The non-cython version has all the same functionality as the cython version, but may be significantly slower for certain tasks (cython version is roughly 100 times faster at drawing orbitals from molden files).

-    ln -s /path/to/molecular/blender/repo /path/to/blender/scripts/addons/
+    ln -s /path/to/molecular/blender/repo/molecular_blender /path/to/blender/scripts/addons/

 and then it should appear in the list of Import-Export addons that can be activated like any other addon.